I am absolutely obsessed with all things shark. From the dwarf lanternshark to the massive great white, I've got you covered.

 The fishermen duly reported this atrocity as a war crime after the war was over, but neither the submarine nor the commanders responsible were ever investigated.
 They went unpunished because the Japanese destroyed all documents.

 10. HMS Valerian, Bermuda: 88 Fatalities

-In 1926, British Naval ship HMS Valerian capsized in a hurricane in Stag's Channel, 5 miles off Dockyard, Bermuda.
+In 1926, the British Naval ship HMS Valerian capsized in a hurricane in Stag's Channel, 5 miles off Dockyard, Bermuda.
 As the sailors hung on the life rafts for dear life, sharks pulled some of them off and into the water, where they were bitten and chewed in a shark feeding frenzy.
-88 crew members died in the heavy seas, most of them from shark attacks.
+88 crew members died in the heavy seas, many likely from shark attacks.

 Rescue boats managed to pull just 20 survivors from the waters.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.